DavidGoldwasser/PAT_projects/pat_sddc_office/measures/create_typical_doe_building_from_model/README.md

 - Operating hours start time
 - Operating hours duration

 ## Other Arguments

 - `Use Upstream Argument Values` can be left at the default value of true for most cases.
 This argument shows up in a number of measures, and then intent is to enable the synchronization of arguments that may be used as a variable in a parametric study across multiple measures.
 Generally measure ahve uqniue argument names that don't exist, but some such as `Template` are used frequently.
 This argument, when set to true, will use the value of `Template` from an earlier measure in the workflow, if found, in place of what is entered as the value for this measure.
-- `Climate Zone` is not used at all by this measure but is necessary for an obscure reason
 - `Unmet Hours Tolerance` is used to change the tolerance used in EnergyPlus for unmet heating and cooling hours.
 - `Clean Model of non-geometry objects` shoudl be set to false when you have a non-empty model with objects that you want to maintain.
 If you have split this measure in two the second instance of this should have it set to false or it will overwrite elements made by the earlier measure.
 - `Enable Daylight Savings` will change daylighting saving to true when enabled.